-Givens, Mrs. Fanny Rosalind Hicks, and James Edward Givens
+Givens, Mrs. Fanny Rosalind Hicks and James Edward Givens

-In 1895, Fanny Hicks married James Edward Givens.
-James Givens was born in 1861 in Greenwood, VA, the son of Jefferson and Mary Ann Dickerson Givens.
-James Givens was a graduate of Harvard College.
-He arrived in Louisville in 1892 to become a Latin and Greek instructor at State University.
-He was later a Latin and English professor at Louisville Colored High School [later known as Louisville Central High School].
-He was founder of New South, a weekly newspaper published in Louisville beginning in 1894.
+In 1895, Fanny Hicks married James Edward Givens, who was born in 1861 in Greenwood, VA, the son of Jefferson and Mary Ann Dickerson Givens.
+He was a graduate of Harvard College.
+He arrived in Louisville in 1892 to become a Latin and Greek instructor at State University, later serving as Latin and English professor at Louisville Colored High School [later known as Louisville Central High School].
+He founded New South, a weekly newspaper published in Louisville beginning in 1894.

 Givens was also chair of the Ways and Means Committee in Louisville.
 She sailed to Liberia, Africa, leaving from the Baltimore port aboard the ship Byron, December 10, 1921, according to her passport application.
-In 1923, Mrs. Givens and her daughter Fanny were missionaries for the National Baptist Convention, and were to sail to Sweden, the British Isles, France, Holland, Belgium, Denmark, and Germany, according to their U.S. Passport.
-They were to leave the Port of New York on June 30, 1923, sail to their destinations aboard the Olympic, and return to the U.S. within one year.
+In 1923, Mrs. Givens and her daughter Fanny were missionaries for the National Baptist Convention; they sailed to Sweden, the British Isles, France, Holland, Belgium, Denmark, and Germany, according to their U.S. Passport.
+They left the Port of New York on June 30, 1923, sailing to their destinations aboard the Olympic, and returned to the U.S. within one year, as per passport restrictions.

 In 1930, Mrs. Givens would become one of the first African American women to be hired by the Louisville Police Department.
-Fanny R. Hicks Givens died of breast cancer in Louisville in 1947, according to her death certificate, she was buried in Eastern Cemetery.
+She died of breast cancer in Louisville in 1947, according to her death certificate, she was buried in Eastern Cemetery.

 For more see Mrs. Fanny R. Givens on p.
-202 in The Crisis, v.
-18, no. 4, August 1919, [available at Google Book Search]; p.
-366 in Catalog of Copyright Entries, new series volume 3, nos 1-5, January 1908, by Library of Congress Copyright Office [available at Google Book Search]; Black Higher Education in Kentucky, 1879-1930 by L. H. Williams; "Mrs. Fannie R. Givens" on pp. 252-253 of the Golden Jubilee of the General Association of Colored Baptists in Kentucky; and the Louisville Division of Police by M. O. Childress, Sr.
+202 in The Crisis, vol. 18, no. 4, August 1919 [available at Google Books]; p.
+366 in Catalog of Copyright Entries, new series volume 3, nos.
+1-5, January 1908, by Library of Congress Copyright Office [available at Google Books; Black Higher Education in Kentucky, 1879-1930, by L. H. Williams; "Mrs. Fannie R. Givens" on pp. 252-253 of the Golden Jubilee of the General Association of Colored Baptists in Kentucky; and the Louisville Division of Police, by M. O. Childress, Sr.